indranil143/Real-or-AI-Generated-Face-Detection/README.md

 * **Real Images**: Collected from publicly available facial datasets representing diverse demographics.
 * **AI-Generated Images**: Sourced from GAN-based generators producing highly realistic synthetic faces.

-💡You can also create your own dataset by collecting images manually.
-One way is to use the "**Download All Images**" extension in your browser to scrape images from Google’s image search and curate a customized dataset for better model adaptability.
+💡 You can also create your own dataset by collecting images manually.
+One way is to use the "**Download All Images**" extension in your browser to scrape images from Google’s image search.

 ### Results